gguzzy/MachineLearning/README.md

   1.2 Minimazing the epidemic cost of a Non Linear Neural Network of a Reed-Frost model simulation performed using stochastic optimization methods (Steepest Descent and   Spall Method).

 - Data science lab and methods a.y.
 2022/2023 (**expected delivery on 05/02/2023**):
-  1. Set of propeteuitc exercises for DS.
+  1. Set of propaedeutic exercises for DS.
   2. NLP twitter sentiment analysis prediction a.y.
 2021_2022
   3. New problem a.y.
 2022_2023 (to be defined)